Chart Color Schemes

 Health performance in Buxton is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Buxton faces significant health challenges based on AreaSearch's assessment as of March 2023.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+Buxton faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is notable across both younger and older age cohorts.

-The rate of private health cover is approximately 52% of the total population, which consists of around 1,348 people.
-This compares to a rate of 59.9% across Greater Sydney as of March 2023.
-The most common medical conditions in Buxton are mental health issues and asthma, impacting 9.0% and 8.6% of residents respectively, according to data from February 2022.
-Conversely, 68.7% of residents declared themselves completely clear of medical ailments as of March 2023, compared to 74.6% across Greater Sydney at the same time.
+The rate of private health cover in Buxton is approximately 52% of the total population (~1,160 people), which compares to 59.9% across Greater Sydney.
+Mental health issues impact 9.0% of residents, while asthma affects 8.6%.
+A total of 68.7% of residents declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
 Working-age residents show an above-average prevalence of chronic health conditions.
-As of December 2021, the area has 9.9% of residents aged 65 and over, which consists of around 254 people.
-This is lower than the 15.4% in Greater Sydney at that time.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population as of March 2023.
+The area has 10.4% of residents aged 65 and over (230 people), which is lower than the 15.5% in Greater Sydney.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health